lourdilene/lourdilene/README.md

 ### Hi there! 😁

 My name is Lourdilene Souza from Brazil (🇧🇷).
-Passionate about books, nature, conversation, philosophy, and never turns down a good cup of hot tea!
+I am a Software Engineering, my professional journey encompasses working with software requirements, programming, and consultancy within agile frameworks across diverse sectors such as education, e-commerce, financial markets, and marketing.

-Accumulating over 7 years of experience in Software Engineering, my professional journey encompasses working with software requirements, programming, and consultancy within agile frameworks across diverse sectors such as education, e-commerce, financial markets, and marketing.
-Currently, a Software Developer for over 3 years.
+Passionate about books (📚), nature (🍃), philosophy (📜) and never turns down a good cup of hot tea! (🍵)

 ### My Skills